Zoledronic acid

 Common side effects include fever, joint pain, high blood pressure, diarrhea, and feeling tired.
 Serious side effects may include kidney problems, low blood calcium, and osteonecrosis of the jaw.
 Use during pregnancy may result in harm to the baby.
 It is in the bisphosphonate family of medications.
 It works by blocking the activity of osteoclast cells and thus decreases the breakdown of bone.

 Zoledronic acid was patented in 1986 and approved for medical use in the United States in 2001.
 It is on the World Health Organization's List of Essential Medicines.

 Medical uses

+Zoledronic acid is indicated for the prevention of skeletal related events (pathological fractures, spinal compression, radiation or surgery to bone, or tumor-induced hypercalcemia) in people with advanced malignancies involving bone; the treatment of adults with tumor-induced hypercalcemia (TIH).

+Zoledronic acid is also indicated for the treatment and prevention of postmenopausal osteoporosis; the treatment to increase bone mass in men with osteoporosis; the treatment and prevention of glucocorticoid-induced osteoporosis; the treatment of Paget's disease of bone in men and women.

 Bone complications of cancer

 Zoledronic acid is used to prevent bone fractures in patients with cancers such as multiple myeloma and prostate cancer, as well as for treating osteoporosis.
 It can also be used to treat hypercalcaemia of malignancy and can be helpful for treating pain from bone metastases.

 It can be given at home rather than in hospital.
 Such use has shown safety and quality-of-life benefits in people with breast cancer and bone metastases.